 However, in most cases where companies and public institutions want to adopt this technology, they will be using private blockchain.
 In this version, the owner of the system writes and verifies each transaction themselves or gives membership permission to a limited community with whom they want to establish trust.

 The private setup may not offer the same decentralized security as its public counterpart.
 In addition, trusting an institution to run a blockchain is no less risky than trusting it to run any system without blockchain.

 Adding to the above limitations is the unchangeable nature of the ledger.
 Private blockchain users will have to think carefully about what information they want to archive, keeping in mind the EU’s new General Data Protection Regulation (GDPR), and in particular the right to be forgotten.

 Blockchain is no magic bullet.
 Like any other tool, it has its strengths, but should be appropriately applied.
 Make a thorough analysis of your systems.
 Take a hard look at your needs.
 Figure out if, and how, adopting blockchain would the best way to meet them.
 Then, and only then, will you know if it’s worth taking the plunge.

-Gustav Poola, Senior Technology Analyst at Nortal, focuses on maximizing the impact of joining trust technologies with informational concepts in the new digital era.
+Gustav Poola worked as Senior Technology Analyst at Nortal, focusing on maximizing the impact of joining trust technologies with informational concepts in the new digital era.
 He has more than 20 years of experience in the embedded technologies industry.
-Poola is more than happy to advise you on how to use blockchain in the best possible way or become GDPR compliant.
-You can get in touch with him via email.
+To find out how other people at Nortal can advise you on how to use blockchain in the best possible way or become GDPR compliant, get in touch with us via email.